chris-clement/MakersBnB/README.md

 I would like to be able to list when my space is available.

 As a user,
-so customer's can pick a date,
-I would like to be able to list when my space is available.

-As a user,
 so I have choice in who stays in my space,
 I'd like the time to remain open until I approve a booking.